What to know when comparing ecommerce platform capabilities

 1. Digital touchpoints or channels

-Traditionally, digital channels are thought of as a website and maybe a phone app.
+Traditionally, digital channels are considered a website and maybe a phone app.
 However, the list of channels has grown to also include touchpoints such as kiosks, in-car systems, marketplaces, social media platforms, the internet of things, and more.
 This pushes the requirements of today's commerce platforms to support decoupling or the separation of the platform’s backend admin tools and the front-end digital experience.

 2. Digital experience

-This is the layer that interacts with the customer and forms the overall presentation.
+This layer interacts with the customer and forms the overall presentation.
 A digital commerce platform may or may not have the capability to provide a robust customer experience beyond that of the store itself.
-In most cases, a separate digital experience platform (DXP) is added or integrated with the commerce platform to provide the digital experience layer.
+A separate digital experience platform (DXP) is often added or integrated with the commerce platform to provide the digital experience layer.

 3. Commerce journey